nuest/senseBoard/README.md

 The research conducted alongside the development of this application can be found [here](www.des.org)

 ## Setting up the application for development
+Please keep in mind to download both branches for front-end and back-end.
 ### Front-End
 Built with React to display everything, makes calls through a proxy to a node.js server.
 To run the development server for React run the following commands from the senseBoard_frontend folder :
 ```